immunomind/immundata/README.md

 > [!WARNING]
 > `immundata` is still in the **0.x** series.
 Until we reach 1.0.0, breaking changes may appear in any minor/patch update (e.g. 0.2.1 → 0.3.0).
-> When you attach the package you’ll see startup messages summarising
+> When you attach the package you'll see startup messages summarising
-> the most important changes—please read them.
+> the most important changes – please read them.
 > If something that used to work suddenly fails, check the updated
 > documentation (`?function_name`) first.
 >
 > **Tip:** if your analysis depends on a specific behaviour, pin the
-> exact version with `renv` or
+> exact version with `renv` or use `pak` for installation:
 > ```r
 > pak::pkg_install("immunomind/immundata@0.2.1")
 > ```